laetic/eon-docs/users-guide.rst

 Operation
 ---------------------
-Place the aligner onto the marking platform.
-The best marking position is where the right side of the back right molar is next to the zeroing pin, the larger of the two pins.
+Place the aligner onto the :hoverxref:`marking platform <aligner-5>`.
+The :hoverxref:`best marking position <aligner-6>` is where the right side of the back right molar is next to the zeroing pin, the larger of the two pins.
 It is not necessary to exactly place the aligner in this position because the camera can adjust the marking position.
 As long as the aligner is close (within 5mm) the camera will provide a good marking position.

-The camera can be manually triggered to inspect the marking position.
-The red dot will move to the first marking position.
-Triggering happens automatically when the merlin pattern is run as well.
+The camera can be :hoverxref:`manually triggered <insight-4>` to inspect the marking position.
+The :hoverxref:`red dot will move <aligner-7>` to the first marking position.
+Triggering happens automatically when the merlin pattern is run.

 Close the cabinet door.
-The shutter for the laser will not open until the laser cabinet door is closed.
+The shutter for the laser will :hoverxref:`not open <laser-marker-10>` until the laser cabinet door is closed.
 It will also disable the laser if the door is opened while the laser is running.

-Run the merlin pattern by pressing F2 or pressing the Go button.
-This opens a window for counts.
+Run the merlin pattern by pressing F2 or pressing the :hoverxref:`Go button <merlin-4>`.
+This opens a :hoverxref:`window for counts <merlin-5>`.
 Mark 1 count by pressing Enter.
-The laser should mark the data matrix, backup code, and logo within 12 seconds.
+The laser should mark the :hoverxref:`data matrix, backup code, and logo <aligner-8>` within 12 seconds.

 When the mark is complete, open the cabinet door and remove the aligner.
 The opposite side or next aligner can be loaded next by repeating the operation steps.